-Ahmed Hussein-Suale Divela, 33, a member of Tiger Eye Private Investigations, an investigative journalism outlet led by Anas Aremeyaw Anas, was fatally shot on January 16, 2019, by two men riding a motorbike as Divela was driving in the Medina neighborhood of Ghana’s capital, Accra, according to media reports, a video posted on Twitter by Anas, and Sammy Darko, a lawyer for Tiger Eye Private Investigations who spoke with the Committee to Protect Journalists.
+Two men on a motorcycle shot and killed Ahmed Hussein-Suale Divela, a member of the investigative journalism outlet Tiger Eye Private Investigations, on January 16, 2019, while he was driving in the Madina neighborhood of Ghana’s capital, Accra, according to media reports, a video posted on Twitter by Tiger Eye Private Investigations head Anas Aremeyaw Anas, and Sammy Darko, a lawyer for the outlet at the time, who spoke with CPJ.

 Divela had told CPJ in September 2018 that people had attempted to attack him and that he feared for his life after a politician made comments about him on TV.

 According to Darko, local witnesses had noticed the two killers—one heavily built and one slim—waiting for hours in Madina before they attacked.
-The heavier one pulled the trigger, Darko said.
-The killers escaped on the motorcycle.
+The heavier one pulled the trigger, and they both escaped on the motorcycle, Darko said.

-Divela worked on several projects with Tiger Eye Private Investigations, including a June 2018 documentary, "Number 12," which investigated alleged corruption in African soccer, according to a report by the BBC.
-According to Darko, the film is now part of an investigation by the Ghanaian government into corruption within the country’s soccer leagues, and Divela was assisting government prosecutors with that investigation.
+Divela worked on several projects with Tiger Eye Private Investigations, including a June 2018 documentary, "Number 12," later rereleased by the BBC under the name “Betraying the Game,” which investigated alleged corruption in African soccer, according to a report by the BBC.

-In a May 30, 2018, appearance on the national television channel Net 2 TV, Kennedy Agyapong, a member of parliament from the ruling New Patriotic Party, threatened and encouraged violence against Divela for his involvement in investigative reporting on corruption in Ghanaian soccer, according to broadcast footage from Net 2 TV, which Agyapong owns, and reporting by CPJ.
+In a May 30, 2018, appearance on the national television channel Net 2 TV, Kennedy Agyapong, a member of parliament from the ruling New Patriotic Party, threatened and encouraged violence against Divela for his involvement in investigative reporting on corruption in Ghanaian soccer, according to broadcast footage from Net 2 TV, which Agyapong owns.

 "I’m telling you, beat him," Agyapong said while an image of Divela’s face aired on screen, according to a translation of the footage posted by Anas.
 "Whatever happens, I’ll pay.
 Because he’s bad.
 That Ahmed."